 "One of the Most Difficult Treks in the World" -Lonely Planet

-Many groups that attempt this tough trek do not actually finish it due to problems with the high altitude or snow blocked passes.
-Therefore, the best time for the Snowman Trek – unlike the other high altitude treks of Bhutan – is in summer time.
-Still, those who make it will remember this trek as an outstanding beautiful and maybe as the most rewarding trek of their life.
+Many groups that attempt this tough trek do not actually finish it due to problems with the high altitude or snow-blocked passes.
+Therefore, the best time for the Snowman Trek – unlike the other high-altitude treks of Bhutan – is in the summertime.
+Still, those who make it will remember this trek as outstandingly beautiful and maybe as the most rewarding trek of their life.
+Therefore, our writers and organizers of the route have prepared an interesting trip and a reliable route for you.
+These writers who described this trip work in a company and provide letter writing services at the highest level and know a lot of information about Bhutan and its places of interest.

 Itinerary (+2 Days, Arrive and Depart)